 Telemarketing is marketing conducted via the medium of the telephone to an intended market or target group.
-It can therefore cover a variety of functions; including lead generation, appointment setting, raising awareness, up-selling, route to market, market research, event support, customer surveys and many more.
+It can therefore cover a variety of functions for different departments, contacting a number of different audiences such as existing clients to lapsed clients and totally new prospects.

-Telemarketing and telesales are different activities – although they can be interchangeable depending on the specifics of the campaign.
-Telesales is a service that is used to sell a company’s products or services via the telephone, and can be cold calling or aimed at existing customers.
-Telemarketing is more about relationship building and has broader objectives.
-Please see below for more information.
+Telemarketing and telesales are different activities, although they can be interchangeable depending on the specifics of the campaign.
+Telesales is used to sell a company’s products or services via the telephone, and can be cold calling or aimed at existing customers.
+Telemarketing is more about relationship building or research and has broader objectives.

 We would start by reviewing the objectives of your campaign and the audience you want to target.
 We work with trusted, quality data providers, although we are not tied to any one supplier to source the right B2B database tailored for your specific marketing campaign.
 We can also provide a direct contact for you to source the data yourself.

-Yes we can, although we would always prefer to carry out data cleansing to ensure that it’s fully up-to-date and we are speaking to the right person.
+Yes we can, although we would always prefer to carry out data cleansing first to ensure that it’s fully up-to-date and we are contacting the right person.
 This will dramatically improve the effectiveness of your campaigns.